Requirements

 Below is a list of requirements every dog will need to meet to qualify for Daycare, Lodging or Indoor Dog Park attendance.

-• All dogs must be at least 12 weeks of age or older, and fully vaccinated.
+All dogs must be at least 16 weeks of age or older, and fully vaccinated and potty trained.

-• All dogs must have up-to-date vaccinations.
-Pet parents must upload written proof of rabies, DHPP/DHLPP, and Bordetella vaccinations.
+All dogs must have up-to-date vaccinations.
+Pet parents must upload written proof of rabies, DHPP, Lepto, (DHLPP), and Bordetella vaccinations.
 Vaccinations must be given by a vet 48 hours (seven days preferred) before attending daycare or lodging.
 See below for more details on vaccinations.

 VACCINATION REQUIREMENTS